NiravGC/soilsensor/README.md

 For data collection, only `sensing.py` need to be run - `historic.py` can be used to view historic DarkSkies weather data in the case that the CSV has failed to populate certain weather cells (occurs in cases where there is a connection issue during sampling).

+### Data Files
+The file `allData.csv` contains all data that has been pushed by the `sensing.py` script.
+This includes some erroneous values that were added during setup and is included in the repository for completeness.
+The file `rawData.csv` is the rawData across the intended sample period and is the file used in data analysis and visualisation.

 ### Data Analysis
 All data analysis has been conducted within the `Data Analysis.ipynb` Jupyter Notebook file and can be downloaded or viewed directly within Github.